-Very quickly, President Lincoln and his administration saw that they virtually lost control of the situation.
+Very quickly, President Lincoln and his administration saw that they had virtually lost control of the situation.
 Cotton permits were sold on the streets of New York, soldiers were bribed, traders were blackmailed, and Treasury agents were quickly involved in the illegal cotton trade.
 The Secretary of War’s office reported that the thirst for cotton had corrupted and demoralized the army in the West, too.

-General Sherman, with his headquarters in Memphis, complained that the sale of cotton north from the area under his command had resulted in the large supply of arms to the Confederacy.
+General Sherman, with his headquarters in Memphis, complained that the sale of cotton north from the area under his command had resulted in the large supply of arms delivered to the Confederacy.

 General Butler, arrived in New Orleans with a net worth of less than $250,000.
 He left a year later worth over one million dollars.
 A prominent Massachusetts abolitionist convinced Lincoln to liberalize between-the-lines cotton trading, saying “… we must have cotton.”

 Butler was transferred from New Orleans to Norfolk.
 He just took his family members with him.
 There he set up his corrupt system.
 It was through his area that most of Lee’s supplies came until the end of the war.